erlerobot/erle_gitbook/en/mavlink/ros/mavros.md

 # `mavros` ROS package

+`mavros` is a MAVLink extendable communication node for ROS with UDP proxy for Ground Control Station.
+It's documented [here](http://wiki.ros.org/mavros).

-This package (available [here](https://github.com/vooon/mavros)) implemment a MAVLink extendable communication node for ROS with UDP proxy for Ground Control Station.
-It includes the following features:
+This package (available [here](https://github.com/vooon/mavros)) implemments a MAVLink extendable communication node for ROS with UDP proxy for Ground Control Station that includes the following features:

 - Communication with autopilot via serial port
 - UDP proxy for Ground Control Station